NativeScript/docs-v7/docs/core-concepts/navigation-extended.md

 {% nativescript %}
 ![nested-lateral-navigation](../img/navigation-extended/navigation-examples-page-2.png?raw=true)

-Nesting simple lateral navigation: a TabView in a layoutt, for example to show an advertisment banner on top/bottom.
+Nesting simple lateral navigation: a TabView in a layout, for example, to show an advertisement banner on the top/bottom.
 ```
 GridLayout
     > TabView (lateral navigation)